** Lendinvest review updated November 5th, 2020 **

 Property is one the most secured loan collaterals available within peer to peer lending, provided the loan-to-values are at reasonable levels and the valuations are correct.
 When you lend through Lendinvest, 1st charges are in place on all loans so you can feel comfortable knowing your loan is well collateralised.

-Lendinvest is one of the few peer to peer lending companies that is profitable level.
-In 2016, Lendinvest profited to the tune of £3.4m.
-A financially healthy company that’s turning a profit is one I’d feel more comfortable investing in.
+Lendinvest is one of the few peer to peer lending companies that is profitable.
+In 2018-2019 tax year, Lendinvest profited to the tune of £661,000 net.
+A financially healthy company that’s turning a profit is one I am comfortable investing through.
 If you want to look at Lendinvest’s company accounts you can do so here.

-Lendinvest’s loan book is steadily growing and has now surpassed the £1bn mark.
+Lendinvest’s loan book is steadily growing.
 When a peer to peer company is writing that many loans, they are generating fees.
-Fees are what keeps a company is business and that’s a good thing for lenders’ to pay attention to.
+As long as Lendinvest maintains their borrower quality, fees are what keeps a company in business and that’s a good thing for lenders.

 Lendinvest lends at very sensible loan-to-values (LTV).
-My loans range from 45% to 60%, which is why the lender returns are lower.
-Lendinvest’s entire loan book has an LTV of only 56%, Provided valuations are correct, lower LTVs hopefully means that in a default event, there would be enough wiggle room to sell the property and pay all expenses plus lenders’ capital and interest.
+My loans range from 35% to 70%, with the majority being in the 55% – 65% range.
+Provided valuations are correct, lower LTVs hopefully means that in a default event, there would be enough wiggle room to sell the property and pay all expenses plus lenders’ capital and interest.

 Auto-Invest / Reinvest